tofumatt/SOAuth/README.markdown

 ## Usage ##

-Create an OAuth header by specifying the URI of the resource you're requesting, your consumer key/secret and access key/secret in a hash and (optionally) any GET params in another hash.
+Create an OAuth header by specifying the URI of the resource you're requesting, your consumer key/secret + access key/secret in a hash, and -- optionally -- any GET params in another hash.
 Check it out:

 	uri = 'https://twitter.com/direct_messages.json'
 	oauth = {